 What should I do to get rid of the dry, flaky skin on my dog?
-Well, flaky scabs near the dog’s tail, neck or any other part of the dog’s body can be worrying.
+Well, flaky scabs near the dog’s tail, neck, or any other part of the dog’s body can be worrying.

-Black Scabs on Dog’s neck
+Black Scabs On Dog’s neck

 Black scabs o the dog’s neck can be very irritating to the dog and embarrassing to the owner.
-Typically, when your dog is seen with the scabs, people automatically believe that you do not take good care of your dog.
+Typically, when your dog is seen with scabs, people automatically believe that you do not take good care of your dog.

-People do not know that the black scabs are a skin condition that is caused by different factors including infections, poor nutrition, too much grooming, allergies, and parasites.
+People do not know that black scabs are a skin condition that is caused by different factors including infections, poor nutrition, too much grooming, allergies, and parasites.

 Raised Scab on Dog – Near the Tail

-In some cases, you may notice a raised a scab near the tail of your dog, when parasites infect it or if it is allergic to some environmental conditions or food.
+In some cases, you may notice a raised scab near the tail of your dog, when parasites infect it or if it is allergic to some environmental conditions or food.

 Different veterinarians indicate that scabs on the dog’s tail can be caused by a build-up of spurs or skin scaling because of skin conditions such as the canine pyoderma.